-In people with plaque psoriasis, the inflammatory response of the immune system is activated and begins to damage healthy tissue.
-The white blood cells called T-cell lymphocytes, or T-cells, secrete cytokines that control the immune response.
-Some cytokines cause an increase in inflammation.
-The increased inflammation in people with psoriasis leads to the development of plaques on the skin.2
+In people with plaque psoriasis, the immune system is mistakenly activated and begins to damage healthy tissue.
+This inflammation causes tissue damage and leads to plaques on the skin.4

 Siliq has a boxed warning, the strictest warning from the US Food and Drug Administration (FDA).
-It has this warning because suicidal ideation and behavior, including completed suicides, were seen in patients taking Siliq in clinical trials.
-This risk was increased for individuals who had a history of depression or previous suicidal ideas and behavior.1
+It has this warning because suicidal thoughts and behavior, including completed suicides, have occurred in people taking Siliq.
+This risk is higher in people with a history of depression or previous suicidal ideas and behavior.1

 These are not all the possible side effects of Siliq.
 Talk to your doctor about what to expect when taking Siliq.
 You also should call your doctor if you have any changes that concern you when taking Siliq.